Menu Close

 perinatal and postnatal mental health

-being pregnant and having a child can affect your mental health in many ways
+Being pregnant and having a child can affect your mental health in many ways

-Bringing a baby into the family is exciting, but it can also make mums and dads feel lots of different emotions.
-Sometimes, these feelings of perinatal and postnatal mental health can be sometimes hard to manage when so much is going on in your life.
+Bringing a baby into the family is exciting, but it can also make mothers and fathers feel lots of different emotions.
+Sometimes, these feelings can be hard to manage when so much is going on in your life.

 Common myths